LiaTemplates/Rextester/README.md

 Template for executing code snippets in 45 different programming languages.

-See the rendered version [here](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/rextester_template/master/README.md)
+If you are on github, then see the rendered version [here](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/rextester_template/master/README.md)

+github-project:

                                --{{0}}--
 Unfortunately, to be able to use rextester you will have to allow active mixed